FraunPollen/SimpleKeyPresser/README.md

     dotnet build
     ```

-2. Run the executable: `KeyPresser.exe` (or if you compiled yourself, `bin/Debug/../KeyPresser.exe`)
+2. Run the executable: `Release/KeyPresser.exe` (or if you compiled yourself, `bin/Debug/../KeyPresser.exe`)

 ## How to Use